 There is no substitute for sourcing and preparing all the individual spices used in this dish.
-Curry powder does not make an authentic curry.
-Here is a video guide to what various spices look like…
+Curry powder does not make an authentic South Asian curry.
+It is appropriate for a Japanese style curry like this tofu and wild rice dish or this mushroom curry udon.
+But not here.
+If some of these spices are unfamiliar to you, this video guide may be useful…

-The pea and mint waffles are not at all authentic.
-Purely my idea because I love crispy tasty waffles.
-Together with the raita, they do provide some welcome balance to the rich curry.
+This peas and mint savory waffles recipe is not at all authentic.
+Purely my idea because I love crispy, tasty waffles.
+And peas and mint have an association with lamb that is embedded in my psyche.
+Together with the raita, they provide a welcome and refreshing balance to the rich and spicy Kashmiri lamb curry.

 - 1 kg diced lamb 20x20mm pieces